MetalMan1245/StarCraft-Cursor-Sets/README.md

 4. Place cursors in your `~/.icons` directory such that it shows `~/.icons/SC_Cursors_Terran_Blue`
 5. Use your distribution's settings to set this cursor as your set.

 Note: If you are using the KDE Plasma desktop environment you do not need to extract and place files, you can navigate to Colors & Themes > Cursors in System Settings, and `Install from File...` then import the `.tar.gz` file you would like directly.
+You can also download them directly from the KDE Store dialog in the Pointers tab under Colors & Themes of your System Settings.

 - Windows